 A moderate level resort, Coronado Springs is a sprawling resort spread around the beautiful Lago Dorado, with a Spanish theme.
 We love the recreation activities here; you can play beach volleyball, relax on a hammock in the sand, rent a boat or bike, or take a walk or jog along the nearly mile-long trail that winds along the lake.
 The pool complex, with a massive “Mayan” pyramid, is one of our favorites in WDW.

-Because Coronado Springs was initially built with convention guests as well as Walt Disney World guests in mind, there are some perks that you don’t get at the other moderate resorts.
+The newest addition to Coronado Springs is the massive Gran Destino Tower which features fantastic new resort rooms and incredible dining and lounges perfect for any adult vacation!
+By staying at Coronado Springs you get to experience some perks that you don’t get at the other moderate resorts.
 Adults will love the huge La Vida Health Club that you can access any time of the day – it’s 3,000 square feet and contains about every cardio and weight machine you could ask for on vacation, as well as a sauna and tanning facilities (even access to personal trainers!).

 Or, if sweating isn’t your idea of relaxing, you can check out the Casa de Belleza Salon, with a full range of hair styling, coloring, makeup and nail services.